fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The first resurrected creature will be the angel Israfil.
 Allah will resurrect him and command him to blow the trumpet for the second time.

 The second blow will signal the resurrection from the dead of all creatures that were once alive.

+    From the earth We created you, and into it We will return you, and from it We will extract you another time.
+    Quran, 20-Surah Taha 55

 The dead will then be resurrected and Afterlife commence with yet another trumpet blast, (different sources give different numbers of trumpet blasts) The first to arise will be Muhammad, followed by the other members of the Muslim community. with all gathering at the place of assembly [al-maḥshar].
 In between resurrection and the actual judgement will be an agonizing wait (Q.21:103, Q.37:20) for the unbelievers.